jamesdcraine/JChomework7/README.md

 SO THAT I can easily prepare reports for stakeholders Refer to the design mockup.

-Business Context
+##Business Context
 When preparing a report for stakeholders, it is important to have up-to-date information about members of the development team.
 Rather than navigating to each team member's GitHub profile, a command-line application will allow for quick and easy generation of profiles in PDF format.

-Minimum Requirements
+##Minimum Requirements

-Functional, deployed application.
+-Functional, deployed application.

-GitHub repository with a unique name and a README describing project.
+-GitHub repository with a unique name and a README describing project.

-The application generates a PDF resume from the user provided GitHub profile.
+-The application generates a PDF resume from the user provided GitHub profile.

-The generated resume includes a bio image from the user's GitHub profile.
+-The generated resume includes a bio image from the user's GitHub profile.

-The generated resume includes the user's location and a link to their GitHub profile.
+-The generated resume includes the user's location and a link to their GitHub profile.

-The generated resume includes the number of: public repositories, followers, GitHub stars and following count.
+-The generated resume includes the number of: public repositories, followers, GitHub stars and following count.

-The background color of the generated PDF matches the color that the user provides.
+-The background color of the generated PDF matches the color that the user provides.

 GIVEN the developer has a GitHub profile